 The first option is the worst since you’ll be sacrificing the quality and SEO benefits professional content strategists and writers bring to the table.
 Its best to mix employee content with professional SEO content.
 The second option is good if your company can afford to bring on another full-time employee.
 The third option is the most cost-effective without sacrificing quality and SEO.

 The 2016 Benchmarks, Budgets, and Trends – North America report by the Content Marketing Institute found that successful companies blogs with measurable ROI spent an average of 42% of their total marketing budget on content marketing.
 Using that statistic and the above salary numbers as reference points, here are a few things to consider when budgeting for content marketing.

 Freelancers and marketing agencies charge widely different rates depending on reputation, writer quality, order size, etc. Compare pricing of different marketing agencies to get an idea of what you’ll get for your money.

 Upwork places the cost per blog at $700 – $1,500.
 That amounts to about $2 per word.
 A Clearvoice survey found that 40% of freelancers charge anywhere from $100-$300 per article, while 20% charge $300 or more per article.
 Content Factory has a wide price range, charging anywhere from $80-$950 per article.

 Marketing agencies also charge monthly access and retainer fees, which of course increases cost per article.
 The best freelance writers that demand fees on the higher end of the scale should have a lot of published work samples for you to read and evaluate.
-You should also connect with your potential writer on LinkedIn to see any/all past experience, recommendations, etc.

 A freelance writer or marketing agency provides professional writing, research and SEO experience when your content marketing endeavors begin.
 But you must inform them about the specific needs of your customers.